ianfucci/nightshift/README.md

 A csv file containing the label and chemical shifts of both atoms can be saved using the `--csv` flag and providing a file name

-`python bmrb_shifts.py 4493 --methyl -r ILV --csv output.csv`
+`python bmrb_shifts.py get 4493 --methyl -r ILV --csv output.csv`

 this can be opened in other software to generate plots with different formatting.
 Also the auxiliary script `plot_outputs.py` can be used to overlay multiple spectra (i.e. different domains of the same protein or a protein complex).